ericjanto/personal-blog/content/posts/articles/2020-07-12-euso-project.md

 ## Phase 3: Feedback

 Once I had my first release ready, I sent it, published on a test-domain, to our committee.
-The feedback was positive and they even were able to report some minor bugs.
+The feedback was positive and they were able to report some minor bugs.

 After fixing the bugs, I published the website on [https://string.eusa.ed.ac.uk](https://string.eusa.ed.ac.uk/).